rehierl/abstract-properties/05-3-tree-traversal/_remarks.md

 - explain the inner structure of the pre-order trace

 remarks
-- this is on a subtle level super critical (!)
+- this is on a subtle level essential (!)
-- the tags mislead to believe that a node corresponds with its tags and all the descendant nodes within
+- the tags mislead to believe that a node corresponds with its tags and all its descendant nodes
 - it does not (!)

 remarks
 - in pre-order is dominant
 - child orders are sub-orders
+- the reason why preorder is dominant
+- order preserving in regards to all of the embedded suborders
+- including any child order